 Example 2

-Students Should Have Access to Breaks During Study Time
+Topic: Students Should Have Access to Breaks During Study Time

 Long study sessions often seem productive, though they can lead to mental fatigue.
 We have seen that short breaks, taken at the right time, help students stay focused longer.
 Without them, attention drops, and the quality of work declines.